CPSSD/feedlark/README.md

 This contains the tool that is called whenever a user votes on an article.
 It updates the list of topics they have opinions on in the database, and updates that user's machine learning model with the new data.

+#### ./visualisations

+This contains the tools that are used to visualise the data in the databases in a more friendly and useful way, to let us see what we have and improve our methods.